Samavasarana

+Raj Sabhagruh, Spiritual and convention complex at Shrimad Rajchandra Ashram Dharampur whose architecture is inspired by Samovasaran.

 In Jainism, Samavasarana or Samosharana ("Refuge to All") is the divine preaching hall of the Tirthankara, stated to have more than 20,000 stairs in it.
 The word samavasarana is derived from two words, sama, meaning general and avasara, meaning opportunity.
 It is an important feature in Jain art.
 The Samavasarana seems to have replaced the original Jain stupa as an object of worship.